Brenda Radchik

 About

-Brenda Radchik is a horror writer from Mexico City.
-Her stories have found a home in different places such as Pyre Magazine, the Voices from the Mausoleum anthology, the Collective Visions anthology, and more.
-She majored in International Relations but secretly pursued creative writing until she decided to keep it no longer a secret.
-She has a Creative Writing Certificate from UCSD.
+Brenda Radchik is a Mexican horror writer based in Mexico City.
+Her stories have found a home in different places such as Pyre Magazine, BDA Publishing Anthology, the Collective Visions anthology, and more.

-Currently, she is a student in the Stonecoast MFA program at the University of Southern Maine and the Assistant Editor for Popular Fiction in the Stonecoast Review Magazine.
+She holds an MFA from the University of Southern Maine and a Creative Writing Certificate from UCSD.
+In 2024 she became the Editor of Popular Fiction in the Stonecoast Review Magazine.